quadsproject/quads/docs/switch-host-setup.md

 ![clouduser_rbac3](../image/cloud_rbac3.png?raw=true)

-   * In order for non-admin environment users (e.g. cloud02, cloud03) to see only their hosts the hosts simply need to have their ownership changed to that respective cloud user. [foreman_heal.py](https://github.com/redhat-performance/quads/blob/master/quads/tools/foreman_heal.py) will take care of this for you, we typically run this every 3 hours outside of [cron](https://github.com/redhat-performance/quads/blob/master/cron/quads#L45).
+   * In order for non-admin environment users (e.g. cloud02, cloud03) to see only their hosts the hosts simply need to have their ownership changed to that respective cloud user. [foreman_heal.py](https://github.com/redhat-performance/quads/blob/latest/src/quads/tools/foreman_heal.py) will take care of this for you, we typically run this every 3 hours outside of [cron](https://github.com/redhat-performance/quads/blob/latest/cron).
 This will both setup system ownership as well as fix inconsistencies if they exist when run.

+> [!NOTE]
+> `foreman_heal.py` is called automatically when new assignments go out or when QUADS moves systems.

    * If you'd prefer to manage this yourself with `hammer cli` then we're just running the equivalent of `hammer host update --name host01.example.com --owner newcloudusername`